kurtisdmiller/personal-site/content/course/public-speaking/assignment/practice-presentation.md

 ====

 You will prepare and deliver a 1-minute, face-to-face presentation about a specific detail of your life (other than sports).
-You will inform your audience
+You will inform your audience.
 Remember: An informative presentation should consist of mostly new information for your audience.

 To complete the assignment, you will need to: